AGiorgetti/agiorgetti.github.io/_drafts/journey-dotnetcore-app-types.md

 __Self Contained Applications__

-In this kind of application, everything, including the runtime, is packaged together; this means you will be able to run the application on any machine that runs an OS compatible with the one you used to build the application itself.
+In this kind of application everything, including the runtime, is packaged together; this means you will be able to run it on any machine that runs an OS compatible with the one you used to build the application itself.

-With this type of application you'll need to make it explicit which platforms you're going to build the application for.
+You'll need to make it _explicit_ which _platforms_ you're going to build the application for.

 Switch over to the "SelfContainedApp" folder project; to create a Self Contained application you need to:

 - Remove the ```"type":"platform"``` attribute off any dependency in the project.json file.
-- add a ```runtimes``` node in the project.json that will list all the [Runtime Identifiers / RIDs](https://docs.microsoft.com/it-it/dotnet/articles/core/rid-catalog) of the platforms to support.
+- Add a ```runtimes``` node in the project.json that will list all the [Runtime Identifiers / RIDs](https://docs.microsoft.com/it-it/dotnet/articles/core/rid-catalog) of the platforms to support.

 Here's a modified project.json file that will produce a Self Contained Application for a Windows 10 and for a Linux Ubuntu machines: